singatharun/Resume-and-Job-description-similarity-by-NLP/README.md

 # Resume-and-Job-description-similarity-by-NLP
-This project is aimed at evaluating similarity between resume and job description using gensim and NLTK libraries of Natural Language Processing.
+This project is aimed at evaluating similarity between resume and job description using gensim and NLTK libraries.